wieerwill/latex_cheatsheet/README.md

-# latex_cheatsheet
+# LaTex Cheatsheet
-useful definitions to create small cheatsheets for everything
+This little package helps you create small cheatsheets for about everything.

+Take a look at my [Informatik](https://github.com/wieerwill/informatik) Repo where it is used quite often.

+This work is under development, you can use it as you like.
+Help and Ideas are welcome.